 Game theory has been, and is, a great tool in many fields.
 It gives us insight into human interactions.
 It does good work in economics, in biology, in computer science, in management.
 But we can come to very bad conditions when we forget the difference between the game we play and the game we modelled.
 And if we forget that the game is value-indifferent.
 The theory makes no judgements about the ethical nature of the goal.
 It can’t, any more than the quadratic equation can tell us whether ‘x’ is which fielder will catch the fly ball or which person will be killed by a cannonball.

 It makes an interesting parallel to the 19th century’s greatest fusion of mathematics and economics.
-This was utilitarianism, the attempt to bring scientific inquiry to the study of how society should be set up.
+This was utilitarianism, one famous attempt to bring scientific inquiry to the study of how society should be set up.
 Utilitarianism offers exciting insights into, say, how to allocate public services.
 But it struggles to explain why we should refrain from murdering someone whose death would be convenient.
 We need a reason besides the maximizing of utility.

 No war is inevitable.
 One comes about only after many choices.
 Some are grand choices, such as a head of government issuing an ultimatum.
 Some are petty choices, such as the many people who enlist as the sergeants that make an army exist.
 We like to think we choose rationally.
 Psychological experiments, and experience, and introspection tell us we more often choose and then rationalize.